-Satisfactory results from an approved English Language Intensive Courses for Overseas Students (ELICOS)
+Satisfactory results from an approved English Language Intensive Course for Overseas Students (ELICOS)

 High school English in an international school or English median school for at least two years (a Skype interview would be conducted to verify ability in oral/aural proficiency skills).